 When I decided to change my life and start getting back into the shape like I was in my youth, I practically cut out all of those spicy foods that I loved.
 I was not a happy camper when it came to my diet but I did drop the extra weight.
 Sure, occasionally I would rush out to the nearest Mexican food joint on my cheat days but those days just seemed so far and in between.
 My biggest problem was that I didn’t understand nutrition and how to cut corners so that I could still enjoy all the foods that were no good for me.
 With that being said, I would not plan to eat this recipe regular occasions.
 Calorie counting is hard enough when you are eating right.

-How many calories are in Chipotle burrito bowls
+How many calories are in this copycat Chipotle steak burrito bowl?

 The fact that Chipotle allows you to customize your burrito bowls is a good thing and I will admit that you can eat healthy at Chipotle if you know what to order.
 Their website, allow you to customize your bowl and see the nutrition in real time.
 With a little planning, you can tell them exactly what you want without ruining all the hard work you’ve been doing through diet and exercise.
 However, if you’re on a budget, Chipotle and Hothead Burrito can get very costly.